GRAYgoose124/wikicrawler/README.md

 ## 2. Build and Install
 ### 2a.
 Normal
     poetry install
+### Graphviz
+Please use conda to install graphviz on windows:

+    conda install graphviz
+    conda install python-graphviz

 # Run
 ## Start
 To start the app run after install: (use a venv!)